gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **18w06a**
 - /Enchant can be used to add enchantments to items that cannot normally have a specific combination of enchantments, for example adding mending to a multiple protection helmet from horsemen
 - Unconnected chorus plants generate in the end islands, which will be discontinued in future versions
+- Before introduction of bubble columns in 18w07a, placing soul sand/magma [1] blocks beneath full blocks of water did not create a bubble column.

 **18w07a**
 - Added Loyalty, Channeling, Impaling, and Riptide.
 Riptide is not mutually exclusive with Channeling and Loyalty currently, which allows for invalid enchantments on books and tridents.